Most people who have cancer can travel without problems. But there are times when it's best not to travel.

-Check with your doctor that you can fly.
-They can contact the Aviation Health Unit for advice if they are unsure.
+Always check with your doctor that you can fly.
+They can contact the Civil Aviation Authority for advice if they are unsure.
 You might also need to contact the airline you are flying with.

 - have had any kind of surgery recently, including keyhole surgery (laparoscopy)